 Things to Do in Osaka

 - Dotonbori – Dotonbori is an absolute must-see.
-The entire area is filled with restaurants, various shops, and the huge amount of neon light signage is similar to New York Time Square.
-Try out some takoyaki, octopus dumplings, shabu shabu, or local delicacies like pufferfish.
+The entire area is filled with restaurants, various shops, and the huge amount of neon light signage is similar to the New York Times Square.
+Try out some takoyaki, octopus dumplings, shabu-shabu, or local delicacies like pufferfish.
 Get into one of the local comedy clubs, and hop on a boat cruise on the Dotonbori Canal.

 - Osaka Castle – Built in 1583, Osaka Castle is an internationally famous tourist destination, and the free admission makes it even more famous.
-Aside from the great sights, drop by the Osaka Castle Museum (which has an entrance fee of ¥600 per individual), which has exhibits, as well as an observation deck.
+Aside from the great sights, drop by the Osaka Castle Museum (which has an entrance fee of ¥600 per individual), which has exhibits and an observation deck.

-- Tsutenkaku Tower and Shinsekai – If Taiwan has Taipei 101, Osaka has Tsutenkaku, which literally translates to “tower that reaches the heavens”.
-The colossal structure is 103 meters high and the observation deck is at 91 m.
-Shinsekai, the surrounding area that houses the tower, is an entertainment district that has several restaurants, shops, and Billiken statues.
+- Tsutenkaku Tower and Shinsekai – If Taiwan has Taipei 101, Osaka has Tsutenkaku, which literally translates to “tower that reaches the heavens.”
+The colossal structure is 103 meters high, and the observation deck is at 91 m.
+Shinsekai, the surrounding area that houses the tower, is an entertainment district with several restaurants, shops, and Billiken statues.

-- Osaka Aquarium Kaiyukan – With over 15 aquariums showcasing the marine life of the different oceanic regions in the world, it is no wonder why Osaka Aquarium is such a famous tourist destination.
-Aside from this, they also offer interactive exhibits or close encounters with marine animals like penguins, sea lions, capybara, and river otters, among others.
+- Osaka Aquarium Kaiyukan – With over 15 aquariums showcasing the marine life of the different oceanic regions globally, it is no wonder why Osaka Aquarium is such a famous tourist destination.
+Aside from this, they also offer interactive exhibits or close encounters with marine animals like penguins, sea lions, capybara, and river otters.

 What to Eat in Osaka

 - Pizza from Kuma Kafe – Kuma Kafe is one of the most visited restaurants in Osaka.
-In fact, it is ranked first in TripAdvisor.
-There are many offered food, but their hand made pizza, which comes in an array of flavors and sizes, are the most ordered bunch.
+In fact, it is ranked first on TripAdvisor.
+Many offered food, but their hand made pizza, which comes in an array of flavors and sizes, are the most ordered bunch.

-- Okonomiyaki from Okonomiyaki Chitose – Okonomiyaki is a savory Japanese dish that is literally a pancake with ingredients and toppings of your choice.
+- Okonomiyaki from Okonomiyaki Chitose – Okonomiyaki is a savory Japanese dish, literally a pancake with ingredients and toppings of your choice.
 This restaurant in Osaka serves the best okonomiyaki in the area.
 They also serve fried noodles and other local dishes.

 - Matsusaka Beef from Matsusakagyu Yakiniku M – Prepare yourself for Matsusakagyu’s steaks.
 If you haven’t tried the beautifully marbled Wagyu beef of Japan yet, this is the place to go.